keitran0401/todo/README.md

 3. Setup an API key with React .env file: `[REACT_APP_*your_api_key]`

-### Backend

-1. API Routes

-   - /todos/ - returns a list of all the Todo items.
-CREATE and READ operations can be performed here.

-   - /todos/id - returns a single Todo item using the id primary key.
-UPDATE and DELETE operations can be performed here.

-2. Google Cloud Services & Google Cloud Buckets

 ### Run the application

 You will need two terminals pointed to the frontend and backend directories to start the servers for this application.

 1. Run this command to start the backend server in the `[backend]` directory: `[python manage.py runserver]` (You have to run this command while you are sourced into the virtual environment)

 2. Run this command to start the frontend development server in the `[frontend]` directory: `[npm start]`